dankuck/dankuck.github.io/_posts/2022-05-20-trumans-map-7-rationalists-should-win.md

 posts:
 ---

-To see me in my forklift, a stranger might think I was studying for a test.
-Calmly turning pages, soaking in everything I could.
+A stranger would think I was studying for a test there in my forklift.
+I calmly turned the pages, soaking in everything I could.
 Only my eyebrows betrayed the roiling chaos of my wonder, anger, and sheer embarrassment.

-I had to understand why They had put me in this situation.
-I knew more now, so I restarted with Bolt, and finished all the articles that mentioned <i>The Truman Show</i>.
+I had to understand why They had put me through this.
+Months before my escape, I already knew who was behind it all.
+But I still didn’t understand why.
+It wasn’t enough to learn that it was a television show.
+There must be some reason.
+So I restarted at <i>Bolt</i>, and with the new facts in mind I finished all the articles.

 <i>Bolt (Film)</i>.